Endoscopy is a way of looking inside the body. Endoscopy is often done with a tube put into the body that the doctor can use to look inside.

 - The capsule is the size of a large vitamin pill, about an inch (2.5 centimeters) long and less than ½ inch (1.3 centimeters) wide.
 Each capsule is used only once.

-- The doctor may ask you to lie down or sit up while swallowing the capsule.
+- The health care provider may ask you to lie down or sit up while swallowing the capsule.
 Capsule endoscope will have a slippery coating, so it is easier to swallow.

 The capsule is not digested or absorbed.
 It travels through the digestive system following the same path food travels.
 It leaves the body in a bowel movement and can be flushed down the toilet without harming the plumbing.